t3hpr1m3/findable/README.markdown

 But what about filtering?
 You could add a bunch of methods to your Car class, or add one `find` method that takes a hash of arguments.
 But doing this on several models quickly becomes a pain.

 ## Documentation
 Using Findable is easy.
-Simply `include Findable` in the class, change `attr_accessor` to `findable_attribute` for any attribute you want to be searchable, and add a `findable_data` method that returns an array of your objects.
+Simply `include Findable` in the class, change `attr_accessor` to `findable_attribute` for any attribute you want to be searchable, and `findable_method`, padding it the method to use to retrieve an array of objects.
 Continuing the above example:

     class Car
       include Findable